Arranging a funeral or cremation in Oregon

 The deceased had no life insurance – what do I do if I cannot afford a funeral or cremation in Oregon?

 If you find yourself liable to make funeral arrangements for a lost loved one, and you do not have sufficient funds, this can be very distressing.
 There is very limited financial aid for funerals and this varies by county.
 In such cases the coroner may make arrangements with a funeral home and costs should not exceed the actual minimal cost of a burial or cremation.
 Generally, a fixed amount is set that the County or state will pay for pauper burial assistance.
 The state is responsible for the disposition of indigents or any individual who becomes a responsibility of Oregon.
 You need to contact your local county human services or social services to find out what help may be available.
 A simple cremation is the least expensive disposition option.

 Who should I contact if I have a complaint about a funeral home in Oregon?

-Hopefully you will find the services of your funeral home more than adequate, as most funeral professionals are very dedicated in their vocation.
-Unfortunately though, it does sometimes happen that you may have a complaint or grievance with a funeral home and you do not manage to resolve it directly with the funeral director.
-In this case you should make your complaint in writing to the Oregon Mortuary and Cemetery Board who regulates and licenses funeral businesses in Oregon.
-They can be contacted at: 800 NE Oregon Street # 430 Portland OR 97232 Phone: (971) 673-1500
+Hopefully, you will find the services of your funeral home more than adequate, as most funeral professionals are very dedicated to their vocation.
+Unfortunately, though, it does sometimes happen that you may have a complaint or grievance with a funeral home and you do not manage to resolve it directly with the funeral director.
+In this case, you should make your complaint in writing to the Oregon Mortuary and Cemetery Board who regulates and licenses funeral businesses in Oregon.
+They can be contacted at 800 NE Oregon Street # 430 Portland OR 97232 Phone: (971) 673-1500

 Another useful consumer resource is the Oregon Cremation Alliance (an affiliate of the Funeral Consumers Alliance).